Gabs-Maia/spring-geographical-analyzer/tutorial/Spring/domains/repositories/LocationRepository..md

 }
 ```

 The interface also defines a method `findAll()` that must be later implemented.
-With this, it is possible to access data/information related to a given Location.
+With this, it's possible to access data/information related to a given Location.